floydhub/floyd-docs/docs/guides/run_a_job.md

 #### `--mode job`

 This is the default mode so there is no need to specify `--mode job` when running `floyd run`.
-You can think of this mode as "regular mode".
-When you run your job in this mode, your code is sent up to a FloydHub deep-learning server and the [[COMMAND]](#command) portion of `floyd run` executed.
+You can think of this mode as "regular mode" or "command mode".
+When you run your job in this mode, your code is sent up to a FloydHub deep-learning server and the [[COMMAND]](#command) portion of `floyd run` is executed.

 #### `--mode jupyter`